 Wisconsin GED Price

-The four Wisconsin GED subtests will set you back $135 in total or $33.75 per individual section.
-This counts when you take the exam at a traditional test center.
+The four Wisconsin GED subtests will set you back $159 in total or $39.75 per individual section.
+This counts both when you take the exam at a traditional test center or in an online format, the Online Proctored (OP) GED test.

-When taken online in Wisconsin, each subtest costs $39,75, so the entire GED battery will set you back $159, but you should also add the cost of four GED Ready tests, $28, which totals $187 overall.
+If you take the Wisconsin GED test online, though, you should also add the cost of four GED Ready tests, $28, which totals $187 overall.

 To be eligible for online GED testing, you first need to reach “green” scores (in the likely-to-pass range) on the GED Ready official practice test.
 These are four GED Ready tests (one for each of the GED sub-exams) that you must buy at GED.com for $6.99 each.